 Within the framework of an ERC Consolidator grant, Professor Daniel Van Damme’s laboratory at PSB focuses on elucidating the mechanism of endocytosis at the plasma membrane in plants.
-Using cell biological and structural approaches, we aim to identify and elucidate the recruitment of the endocytic players at the PM, map interactions among them, and investigate how cargo is being recognized.
+By combining cell biological and structural approaches, we aim to identify and elucidate the recruitment of the endocytic players at the PM, map interactions among them, and investigate how cargo is being recognized and internalized.
 We largely focus on the TPLATE adaptor complex (TPC) as central player in plant endocytosis.
 The TPC has its evolutionary origin in between the emergence of COPI and the functional specification of the AP complexes.
 While the TPC remained essential for plants, it was evolutionary lost in yeasts and animal cells, indicating that endocytosis operates differently in plants (Gadeyne et al., Cell 2014: Hirst et al., Elife 2014).

 - PhD in Biochemistry, Molecular Biology, Bio-engineering, or equivalent

-- A publication record in peer-reviewed journals showing expertise in the areas of plant cell biology, confocal microscopy and plant biochemistry
+- A publication record in peer-reviewed journals showing clear expertise in the areas of plant cell biology, confocal microscopy and plant biochemistry

 - Proficient in the English language for both oral and written communications